Apple Watch: Fourth generation (Series 4)

-Fifth generation (Series 5 & SE (1st gen))
+Fifth generation (Series 5 and first-generation SE)

 The Apple Watch Series 5 was announced on September 10, 2019.
 Its principal improvements over its predecessor were the addition of a compass and an always-on display with a low-power display driver capable of refresh rates as low as once per second.
 Additional new features include International Emergency Calling, enabling emergency calls in over 150 countries, a more energy-efficient S5 processor, improved ambient light sensor, and storage doubled to 32 GB.
 The release of the Series 5 also brought back the "Edition" model, with a ceramic model absent from the previous generation.
 A new titanium model was also included in two colors: natural and Space Black.

-At its September 2020 product introduction event, Apple also announced the Apple Watch SE, a lower-cost model.
-The SE incorporates the same always-on altimeter as the Series 6, but uses the previous-generation S5 processor and previous- (i.e. second) generation optical heart rate sensor; does not include ECG and blood oximeter sensors or an always-on display; and does not include UWB or 5 GHz Wi-Fi communication capabilities.
+At its September 2020 product introduction event, Apple also announced the Apple Watch SE, a lower-cost model, similar to the iPhone SE.
+The SE incorporates the same always-on altimeter as the Series 6, but uses the previous-generation S5 processor and previous- (i.e. second) generation optical heart rate sensor; does not include ECG and blood oximeter sensors or an always-on display; and does not include ultra-wideband (UWB) or 5 GHz Wi-Fi communication capabilities.

 The Series 5 and above (including the SE model introduced in 2020) also incorporate enhanced hardware- and software-based battery and performance management functionality.

 Critics generally gave it a positive review.
 CNET gave it a score of 4/5, concluding, "The Apple Watch continues to be one of the best smartwatches, but it remains limited by being an iPhone accessory for now."
 Digital Trends gave it a score of 4.5/5.
 The Verge gave it a score of 9/10.

-The Apple Watch Series 5 is now available in Space Gray, Silver and Gold aluminum case color options, available in Space Black, Silver and Gold stainless steel case color options.
+The Apple Watch Series 5 was available in Space Gray, Silver, and Gold aluminum case color options, as well as Space Black, Silver, and Gold stainless steel case color options.

-The Apple Watch Edition Series 5 is the final Apple Watch model available with White ceramic case color option.
-It is the first Apple Watch model to add the new Natural and Space Black titanium case color options.
-It is now available in White ceramic case color option, available in Natural and Space Black titanium case color options.
+The Apple Watch Edition Series 5 was the final Apple Watch model available with a White ceramic case color option.
+It was the first Apple Watch model to add the new Natural and Space Black titanium case color options.

-The 1st-generation Apple Watch SE is the final Apple Watch model available with Space Gray and Gold (introduced with iPhone 8 in 2017) case color options.
-It is now available with Space Gray, Silver and Gold case color options.
+The first-generation Apple Watch SE was discontinued following the release of the second-generation Apple Watch SE in 2022.

+Software support for the Apple Watch Series 4, Series 5, and the first-generation Apple Watch SE ended with watchOS 10.6.1.